 In addition to the weight-saving measures, sportiness was extended with lowered suspension (shorter springs at the front, different torsion positions at the rear), but the "CS-essential" M030 performance chassis package was not a standard feature and had to be paid for.
 The wide 17" wheels added some weight, but were worth it.

-As very sporty cars - cars with bucket seats and without airbags - are not allowed in the USA, Americans could only dream of the CS.
-In UK, the 968 CS was titled Best Car of 1993 by Autocar & Motor magazine.
+Very sporty cars - cars with bucket seats and without airbags - are not allowed in the USA, so Americans could only dream of the CS.
+In UK, the 968 CS was titled as the Best Car of 1993 by Autocar & Motor magazine.

 Porsche was in financial troubles and could not keep true to its principles.
 This meant Porsche now sold what the customers wanted - many wanted the CS because of the CS-letters on the rear panel (sportier image), but were not interested in track days, so they filled their CS with all the luxury equipment found in the regular 968.
 This meant these cars were 968 CS on registration, but not in reality.
 The most correct 968 CS was ordered with only two options - the performance chassis package (M030) and the bucket seats (M383/M384).
 In reality, the chassis and bucket seats were rarely ordered and the CS cars were often specified even with sunroof and airbags, power windows, rear seats and an air conditioning system (which in addition to the AC system included heavier battery, heavier alternator and an additional cooler fan motor).